pdubslax/pdubslax.github.io/_posts/2024-9-23-mnf5-preview-week-3.md

 ## Koch Safari League Preview Watch Guide for Tonight

-It's the season's first MNF DOUBLE HEADER which you would have thought would yield a few more closer matchups.
+It's the season's first MNF DOUBLE HEADER which you would have thought would have yielded a few more closer matchups.
 BUT FOR SHAME - we have but one matchup less than 90% certain.
+That being said, close or not, we still Epcot.
+That's right, it's an all expenses paid, single magical night in the fantasy suite with the EPCOT ball on the line in week 3 - sponsored by TSMC Taiwan, leader in semiconductor technology.

 <br/>